cdapio/cdap/cdap-docs/developer-manual/source/metadata/metadata-ui.rst

 - ``_dataDictionary``: A Table dataset containing the columns and definitions of the Data Dictionary
 - ``_configurationTable``: A Key-value table containing metadata management configuration options

-The metadata management UI is shipped with CDAP, started automatically in CDAP Local Sandbox as part of the CDAP UI.
+The metadata management UI is shipped with CDAP, started automatically in CDAP Sandbox as part of the CDAP UI.
 It is available at:

   |literal-tracker-local-sandbox-url|